Here are all the winners from the 2024 Grammys – rolling list

 Senator Bernie Sanders – ‘It’s OK to Be Angry About Capitalism’

-Michelle Obama – ‘The Light We Carry: Overcoming In Uncertain Times’
+Michelle Obama – ‘The Light We Carry: Overcoming In Uncertain Times’ – winner

 Best Compilation Soundtrack for Visual Media